diku-dk/image-website/docs/robotlab/rg2gripper.md

 Basically, all have to do is to open a script named "robot_control_plus_rg2.script" on the teach pendant and run it.
 The script is largely credited to the discussion [here](https://gitlab.com/sdurobotics/ur_rtde/-/issues/100). ur_rtde also requests to switch to "remote control mode" from "local mode".
 To do this, tap the icon like the teach pendant close to the upper right corner on the screen.

 The script listens to the integer register 18 to call the URCap RG2 function, which can receive both grip width and force values.
-The two values can be specified by writing to float integer 18 and 19.
+The two values can be specified by writing to float register 18 and 19.
 With all that in mind, we can write a snippet of python code to control both UR5e and the gripper via ur_rtde:

 ```python
 import time